kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 277**

-The Atlasian ambassador stomped into our office extremely pissed off.
+An extremely pissed Atlasian ambassador stomped into our office demanding an explanation.

 We had to listen to him bitch at us and the queen of Mantle for thirty minutes straight.